atelechev/astrocadre/doc/follow-up.md

 * Transform the application into a component that can be easily integrated into a Web page.
 API to insert AstroCadre in a Web page.

-* Possibility to add markers at any position in the viewport
+* Possibility to add markers at any position in the viewport.

 * Star colors depending on their class/temperature (in a dedicated theme?)

----